kfnx/solana-non-custodial-staking/README.md

 ## Frontend App

-Currently we have two web app that interact with this contract:

-- [Admin](app/admin/README.md): For Admin or Stake manager to create staking configuration, monitor stakers and other statistics.
+Admin web app can help to create staking configuration and monitor stakers with some statistics.
-- [Tatsumeeko Staking Page](https://github.com/tatsuworks/tm-web/blob/dev/pages/meekolony/stake/index.tsx): Tatsumeeko customer facing staking app

 ## Typescript SDK